 The four groups that could benefit most from statins, as identified by the guideline, are: people with existing heart disease, people with an LDL level of 190 mg/dL or higher, people between 40 and 75 years of age who have type 2 diabetes, and people between 40 and 75 years of age who have a 10-year risk of heart disease that is 7.5 percent or higher.

 The guideline provides formulas to help doctors calculate a person’s disease risk, taking into account many factors, including previous strokes and heart attacks.
 This is a departure from the existing standard of care, which focused mainly on lowering LDL cholesterol levels to a specific target.

 Lifestyle Changes Can Lower Cholesterol

-According to the Centers for Disease Control and Prevention, heart disease kills about 600,000 people in the United States each year, accounting for 1 in 4 deaths.
+, heart disease kills about 600,000 people in the United States each year, accounting for 1 in 4 deaths.
 In addition, each year more than 795,000 Americans have a stroke, and nearly 130,000 die.
 A high LDL cholesterol level is a risk factor for both diseases.